JaredBorders/2X/README.md

 6. After getting LINK from a [faucet](https://kovan.chain.link/), send it to the address `factory.randomNumberConsumerAddress()` returns

 ## TODO
+* After wager has expired, automatically send eth back to wagerer.
+(May be problematic given that it costs gas to both create & remove wager)
 * Further contract testing is always welcome

 ## How to Contribute?